-Throughout CBM’s 110-year history, our field programs have helped to prevent blindness, eradicate poverty and transform the lives of people with disabilities in the world’s poorest communities.
+Throughout CBM’s 115-year history, our field programs have helped to prevent blindness, allowed people to escape extreme poverty, and transformed the lives of people with disabilities in the world’s poorest populations.

-CBM Australia has over 40 years of experience working with disability inclusion as part of an international organisation.
-Our focus is on the poorest communities in the world.
-We work globally, supporting almost 40 partners across 22 countries, and at regional and country levels, helping make real lasting change possible for the world’s most marginalised.
+CBM Australia is part of a Christian international development organisation and has over 45 years of experience working in disability inclusion, with a focus on the poorest communities in the world.
+We work globally, with our International Programs supporting 47 partners across 12 countries, and at regional and country levels, helping make lasting change for the world’s most marginalised people.

-CBM field programs operate in the following key areas:
+CBM international programs operate in the following 8 areas:

 People with disabilities are routinely excluded from health, education, livelihood opportunities and the chance to fully participate in their communities.

-Our work aims to reduce avoidable visual impairment and blindness and ensure those who are permanently vision impaired can access the most relevant support and opportunities to live life to their full potential.
+Our work aims to reduce avoidable visual impairment and blindness and ensure people with permanent vision impairment can access the most relevant support and opportunities to live life to their full potential.

 Our programs work with people with disabilities and their families, through treatment, rehabilitation and provision of devices, to enable people with disabilities to go out and participate in the community.

-Community based inclusive development is a community based approach to our humanitarian work.
-It focuses on the needs of people with disabilities, children living in poverty and their families.
-Community inclusion for people with disabilities helps enable access to opportunities such as livelihood (getting decent work), education, rehabilitation, health care, mental health support services and social opportunities.
+Community based inclusive development is a grassroots approach to our work.
+It focuses on the needs of people with disabilities living in poverty, including children with disabilities and their families.
+Community inclusion for people with disabilities helps enable access to opportunities such as earning an income, education, rehabilitation, healthcare, mental health support services and social opportunities.
 This approach also draws on governments to contribute and support ongoing services necessary to fulfil the Universal Declaration of Human Rights.

-People with disabilities have to overcome many barriers to be included in their community.
-While some of these barriers are located in cultural and traditional practices, many arise from policies and how services are offered by government and private institutions.
-These services include access to school, university and job training; and health screening, clinics and hospital services.
+People with disabilities have to overcome many barriers to be included in their communities.
+While some of these barriers are located in cultural and traditional practices, many arise from the policies and approach to service delivery of government and private institutions.
+These services include access to school, university and job training; social welfare programs and health screening, clinics and hospital services.
 To strengthen inclusion we address the following:

 Understanding the impact of stigma and discrimination